donghao118/UrdCode/source/start.md

 3. After generating all files, you can find some directionaries named by IP addresses in your root directory.
 Distribute these folders to their corresponding servers, and you can specify any location.

-4. You can use such sh file to start all nodes in the server.
-The first input parameter `target_folder` represents the path of the directory named with the IP address that you deploysw on this server, and the second input parameter `start_time` indicates the time you want the experiment to start.
-All nodes will not start until this time point, which makes it convenient for you to start all nodes.
-To start all nodes at 18:00, you can use the command `bash start.sh./192.168.200.11 18:00`.
+4. You can start Urd by `./urd --root="$subfolder" --start-time="$start_time" --enable-pipeline=$enable_pipeline`.
+    - `root`: The root directory of the node you want to start, like `mytestnet/192.168.0.4/node1`.
+    - `start-time`: The genesis time at which you want all nodes start their consensus.
+It makes no difference if you start all your nodes on only one server.
+    - `enable-pipeline`: A boolean that indicates whether Urd should employ its pipeline mechanism.
+If it is set to false, the system would only run a CoCSV instead.
+    - For simplicity, You can use such sh file to start all nodes in the server.
 ```
 #!/bin/bash

-# This is start.sh
+# ./build/start.sh
-target_folder=$1
-start_time=$2
+target_folder=./mytestnet40-5s/192.168.0.4
+start_time=15:29
+enable_pipeline=false
+bash remove-file.sh $target_folder

+#start.sh

 for subfolder in "$target_folder"/*; do
     if [ -d "$subfolder" ]; then
-        (./ours --root="$subfolder" --start-time="$start_time" > "$subfolder"/.out 2>&1 &)
+        (./urd --root="$subfolder" --start-time="$start_time" --enable-pipeline=$enable_pipeline > "$subfolder"/.out 2>&1 &)
     fi
 done
 ```

 5. You should wait for seconds until the experiment finishes.
 You can use command `killall urd` to stop nodes in this server.

 6. In our experiments, nodes will record log files through blocklogger and store them in a file path like `./192.168.0.4/node1/node1-blocklogger-brief.txt`.
-You can download these files and obtain the throughput and average abort rate for each shard by using the command `./logger ./192.168.0.4/node1/node1-blocklogger-brief.txt`.
+You can download these files and obtain the throughput and average abort rate for each shard by using the command `./reader ./192.168.0.4/node1/node1-blocklogger-brief.txt`.
+For more details of this command, please refer to `source/logger/blocklogger/reader.go`.

 7. To calculate the latency, you can use `./urd-latency ./192.168.200.11/node1/ b1`, where the first parameter is the root directory of node, and the second parameter is the shard which the node belongs to.